 Held every November, the Drug Awareness and Healthy Lifestyles Days is a two day event that educates Grade 7 students from Saskatoon and area about the effects of drugs and alcohol, and the importance of making good choices.

 Topics include the consequences of illegal drug use, impaired driving, responsible use of social media, and mental health awareness.

 Silhouettes for Safety

 Silhouettes for Safety is a program initiated by the Saskatoon Police Service and sponsored by SGI to remind drivers to slow down in school zones.
 It features metal speed zone signs placed strategically in school zones, right in the center lane of traffic where drivers can't miss them.

-The school zone signs were constructed by Saskatchewan Association of Rehabilitation Centres (SARC), Saskatchewan Abilities Council and The City of Saskatoon sign shop.
 The signs are placed at each end of the school zone by a school official at the beginning of the school day and removed again at the end of the day.

 This project addresses the issue of speed management, where Saskatoon drivers fail to identify school zones and adjust their speed accordingly.
 These drivers are not only committing a speed violation, they are also decreasing the safety of the students, parents, teachers and citizens that are using these school zones.
-In other cities, these strategically placed school zone signs have been completely effective.